 Permutation-Based Encryption

-Permutation-based encryption is a fundamental cryptographic technique that rearranges elements—such as letters, bits, or blocks—using a reversible function.
-This method ensures that encrypted data can be accurately decrypted, making it a cornerstone of symmetric key cryptography.
+Permutation-based encryption is a core cryptographic technique that rearranges data elements—such as letters, bits, or blocks—using a reversible function.
+Unlike substitution ciphers, which replace elements, permutation ciphers preserve the original elements but shuffle their positions.
+This method is foundational to symmetric key cryptography, ensuring encrypted data can be accurately decrypted when the correct key is applied.

 Core Principles

-- Reversibility: Every transformation must have a unique inverse to recover the original data.
+Reversibility Every transformation must have a unique inverse to recover the original data.
+Without this, decryption becomes impossible.

-- Key-Dependence: The permutation is determined by a secret key, ensuring security.
+Key-Dependence The permutation is determined by a secret key, ensuring security.
+Different keys produce distinct permutations, preventing unauthorized access.

-- Randomness: The permutation must appear unpredictable to resist cryptanalysis.
+Randomness The permutation must appear unpredictable to resist cryptanalysis.
+Patterns or biases weaken the encryption.

 Permutation Function

-A permutation function maps each input element to a unique output element while preserving the set’s integrity.
-For example:
+A permutation function maps each input element to a unique output position while preserving the set’s integrity.
+Mathematically, it is a bijective function σ: {1, 2, ..., n} → {1, 2, ..., n}.

 1010might permute to0101.